Kaosarah/DannyMa_week2_challenge/README.md

 ![Screenshot (199)](https://user-images.githubusercontent.com/109418747/194527396-a7ad2799-5d93-4b57-9779-1ad9a092b8fb.png)

 ```
---How many successful orders were delivered by each runner?
+--3.
+How many successful orders were delivered by each runner?

 SELECT COUNT([order_id]) Orders,[runner_id]
 FROM [pizza_runner].[runner_orders]
 WHERE  [pickup_time] != 'null'